 He said they were “organizations where people continually expand their capacity to create the results they truly desire, where new and expansive patterns of thinking are nurtured, where collective aspiration is set free, and where people are continually learning how to learn together.”

 Senge frames your understanding of the learning organization with an ensemble of disciplines which he believes must converge to form a learning organization.
-I will briefly describe each of these dimensions so that we share a basic understanding of the components that create a learning organization.
+We will briefly describe each of these dimensions so that we share a basic understanding of the components that create a learning organization.

 Dimensions of a Learning Organization